psifidotos/kwinscript-window-colors/README.md

 # Install

-This is a QML applet and as such it can be easily installed from Plasma 5 Widgets Explorer or alternative you can execute `plasmapkg2 -i .` in the root directory of the applet.
+This is a KWin script applet and as such it can be easily installed from _**Plasma SystemSettings -> Window Management -> KWin Scipts -> Get New Scripts**_

+alternative you can execute `plasmapkg2 -i .` in the root directory of the script